Sample size calculations for multilevel factorial longitudinal cluster randomised trials

 \emph{i.e.}, the number of observations in total, the number of observations with $X=1$ and the number of observations with $X=0$, respectively, gives

 Then the variance of the individual and interaction treatment effect estimators are the (1,1) and (2,2) entries of (\ref{eq:mi1_2}), respectively.
 Substituting $\sve=(1-\rhoCT)\sigma^2$ we have

-As in Section \ref{sec:2}, the marginal effect of the cluster-period-level intervention $\var(\hat{\tilde{\beta}}_2)$ is the same as we would get in an LCRT of the same design but with only a single-level (cluster-period-level) intervention.
-We can derive conditional values of this intervention effect in the same way as in Section \ref{sec:2}.
+As in Appendix \ref{sec:2}, the marginal effect of the cluster-period-level intervention $\var(\hat{\tilde{\beta}}_2)$ is the same as we would get in an LCRT of the same design but with only a single-level (cluster-period-level) intervention.
+We can derive conditional values of this intervention effect in the same way as in Appendix \ref{sec:2}.
 Recall that $\betaC = \tbetaC-\pi_Z\betaCI$ so

-When all cluster period sizes are assumed to be equal, then $m_{i,j}=m$ for all $i,j$ and so $N_{X=1} = \pi_XmnT$ and $N_{obs}= mnT$.
-In this case, all the variance expressions here reduce to the variance expressions given in Section \ref{sec:2} for the situation without variable cluster period sizes.
+When all cluster period sizes are assumed to be equal, then $m_{i,j}=m$ for all $i,j$ and so $N_{X=1} = \pi_XmnT$ and $N= mnT$.
+In this case, all the variance expressions here reduce to the variance expressions given in Appendix \ref{sec:2} for the situation without variable cluster period sizes.